NVIDIA/spark-rapids/CONTRIBUTING.md

 spark.rapids.force.caller.classloader=false in your Spark application configuration.
 There are, however, known issues with it, e.g. see #5513.

-At the time of this writing, the most robust way to run the Plugin from a jar dedicated to a single Spark version.
+At the time of this writing, the most robust way to run the RAPIDS Accelerator is from a jar dedicated to a single Spark version.
 To this end please use a single shim and specify `-DallowConventionalDistJar=true`

 Also make sure to use scala-maven-plugin version `scala.plugin.version` 4.6.0 or later to correctly process